LucasZapico/journal-app-2020/README.md

 _A running todo list because I haven't got around to setting up proper project management for this app._

+- [ ] Add a search to the categories section
+  - [ ] keyboard shortcut in
+- [ ] cookie for the theme so the user  doesn't have to change their theme preference each time
+- [ ] add user profile.
+  - [ ] default theme
+  - [ ] profile pic
+  - [ ] export all content
+- [ ] fix categories to have a unselect
+- [ ] add and and or operations
+- [ ] add visual to and and or operations
+- [ ] add a "like" option to landing page and in app
+- [ ] add leave a comment on landing page and in app

 - [ ] fix inline timestamp feature
+- [ ] add tabs for multiple entries open at a time ??
+- [ ] ensure focus stays on sentence as typing move down screen.
+- [ ] sign out should be fixed at the bottom of the view port
+- [ ] save and delete should be fixed within the view port
+- [ ] hide sidebar should be fixed within view port
 - [ ] style links in previewer
 - [x] delete category in entry view on click
 - [x] auto resize text area